 Driver, 82, dies after car leaves road and hits wall

-The 82-year-old man died in hospital after the crash in Denny, Stirlingshire.
+The 82-year-old man died later in hospital after the crash in Denny, Stirlingshire.

 An 82-year-old driver has died after his car careered off the road and crashed into a stone wall in Stirlingshire.

-His Honda Jazz left the road and struck the wall before coming to a stop.

-He was rushed to Forth Valley Royal Hospital for treatment but died later that day.
+He was taken to Forth Valley Royal Hospital for treatment but died later that day.

-Police are making inquiries into the full circumstances of the incident and appealing for witnesses.

 "In addition, anyone with any further information relevant to our inquiries is also urged to get in touch."